 Two sharing: £2,270 or £2,070 without flights.
 Single occupancy: £2,660 or £2,460 without flights.

-Flights (economy class) with Iberia (aircraft: Airbus 320); first class train travel; travel by private coach; hotel accommodation as described below; breakfasts, 6 dinners and 1 lunch with wine or beer, soft drinks, water and coffee; all admissions; all tips; all state and airport taxes; the services of the lecturer and tour manager.
+Air travel (Euro Traveller) with British Airways (aircraft: Airbus 320); first class train travel; travel by private coach; hotel accommodation as described below; breakfasts, five dinners and two light lunches with wine or beer, soft drinks, water and coffee; all admissions; all tips; all state and airport taxes; the services of the lecturer and tour manager.

 Hotel Molina Lario, Málaga: functional 4-star in the centre.
 NH Palacio de Tepa, Madrid: small and excellently located 5-star hotel.
 Rooms are comfortable and décor is contemporary.
 Hotel Condes de Barcelona: 4-star hotel, in a convenient location.
 Rooms are modern and comfortable.
 Single rooms are doubles for sole use throughout.

 This tour involves two train journeys and three hotel changes, but driving is kept to a minimum.
 There is inevitably a lot of standing around in museums and galleries, and so should not be attempted by anyone who has problems with everyday walking and stair climbing.
 Dinners tend to be at 8.30 or 9.00pm in Spain, so you might get to bed later than you would usually.

 Suggested travel for combining with Modern Art on the Côte d'Azur, (18–24 October 2018)

 25th October: Fly with Air Nostrum Nice-Madrid 12.30-14.25.
 Stay nights of 25th, 26th & 27th in Madrid.

 28th October: Fly with Air Nostrum Madrid-Málaga 16.10-17.25.
 Stay one night in Málaga before meeting the Picasso group at the hotel on 29th October.